Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Integer quantum Hall states at finite temperature

 \subsection{High temperatures}

 In the high temperature limit, thermal fluctuations wash out quantum entanglement.
-Although we cannot achieve high enough temperatures numerically to see this result directly from the correlation function (\ref{eq:corresum}), we can study this behaviour in the limit $T \rightarrow{\infty}$, where the chemical potential is large and negative such that the Fermi-Dirac distribution reduces to Boltzmann distribution and the infinite sum of the energy levels $\epsilon_n$ can be evaluated exactly using the integral representation of Hermite polynomials as we show in Appendix~\ref{appendix:highT}.
+Although we cannot achieve very high temperatures numerically by using the correlation function (\ref{eq:corresum}), we can study the limit $T \rightarrow{\infty}$ analytically.
+Indeed, the chemical potential is large and negative such that the Fermi-Dirac distribution reduces to the Boltzmann distribution, and the infinite sum of the energy levels $\epsilon_n$ can be evaluated exactly using the integral representation of Hermite polynomials as we show in Appendix~\ref{appendix:highT}.
 The correlation function is then given by Eq.~(\ref{eq:corr_sum}) in Appendix~\ref{appendix:highT}, where the dependence on the filling $\nu$ is captured by the chemical potential.

 We can simplify the correlation function further by working in the thermodynamic limit where the momentum summation becomes an integral.
 As shown in Appendix~\ref{appendix:highT}, the correlation function at $\nu = 1$ has the following simple form when $\beta \ll 1$,